jmhollinger/wiw-code-challenge/README.md

 ##  Setup

+Depending on your system configuration you may need to use `python3` or `python` in commands.

 1. Clone the repository
-2. Create the virtual environment `python3 -m venv venv`
+2. Create the virtual environment `python3 -m venv venv` on MacOS and Windows
-3. Initialize the virtual environment `source venv/bin/activate`
+3. Initialize the virtual environment `source venv/bin/activate` on MacOS or `"venv/Scripts/Activate"` on Windows
 4. Install dependencies from requirements.txt by running `pip3 install -r requirements.txt`

-## Execution
+## Execute Program

 1. To process CSVs run `python3 process_csv_files.py`
 2. The final csv file will be saved to `data/web_traffic_data.csv`